-The Files page displays the current code quality information for each analyzed file in your active repository branches.
+The Files page displays the current code quality information for each analyzed file in your enabled repository branches.

-Codacy displays the following information for each file, if available:
+Codacy displays the following code quality metrics for each file, if available:

 - Number of issues